 - An anti-lock braking system works with the regular brakes on your vehicle.

-- Your vehicle will always have its regular braking system, even if ABS were to fail.
+- Your car will always have its regular braking system, even if ABS were to fail.

-- ABS activates only in slippery conditions or during panic stops when a driver slams on the brakes, causing them to lock up.
+- ABS activates only in slippery conditions or during emergency stops when a driver slams on the brakes, causing them to lock up.

 - The anti-lock brake system is speed sensitive, and the brake system will not activate at very slow speeds.